debasish-das/Project_Pearl/README.md

 # Project Pearl
-It is game made with unity to learn and explore game programming.
+It is a game made with unity to learn and explore game programming.
 More about the game would be found in documentation folder.

 Compressed video of gameplay: